amclark42/so-youre-planning-to-vote-2020/README.md

   * Make sure you’re using a ballpoint pen with dark ink.
   * Make sure your marks heavy and dark.
   * Try not to give anyone any excuse to say that your ballot is invalid.
-* Do *not* take a photo of your ballot.
-Doing so may invalidate it.
+* Do *not* take a photo of your ballot unless you know your state allows it. ([Law&Crime.com](https://lawandcrime.com/high-profile/are-voting-selfies-legal-we-have-the-answer-in-all-50-states/))
   * However, you do have the right to talk about who you voted for.
 * If you’re voting in person, try to do so during off-peak times.
     * Follow guidelines on reducing the spread of Covid-19. ([CDC](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html))